By Nava Atlas | On | Comments (0)

 Jane Austen (December 16, 1775 – July 18, 1817), the renowned British author, led a writing life of the inimitable artist.
-Despite her charm and modesty, she continually hints that she was in full mastery of her gift and cared deeply about getting published despite myths to the contrary.
+Despite the popular portrayal of her as all charm and modesty, she was a writer and observer with full mastery of her gifts.
+She cared deeply about getting published and being read, despite myths to the contrary.

 Born in Steventon, Hampshire (England), Austen was part of a convivial middle-class family consisting of five brothers and an elder sister, Cassandra, with whom she was very close.
 The Austen family valued education and sent the two girls briefly to boarding school in addition to receiving further education at home.